romsoft97/IT421B-IT-Elective-3/README.md

 2. What are the examples of Version Control Application?

 3. What are the two types of VCA, and give examples each?
- 1 Centra;ozed
+ 1 Centralized - SVC
- 2 Distributed
+ 2 Distributed - Git
 4. What is Git?
    Who inveted or developed Git?
+Linus Torvalds

 5. What is GitHub?